Major Currency Pairs Traded in the Market and Minor/Crosses

 Currencies are traded in pairs of two e.g. EURUSD

-The 4 major pairs or the big four in forex trading are:
+The 4 major pairs or the big four in trading are:

-These are the most traded currency pairs because they have a high turnover and are the most profitable.
+These are the most traded forex pairs because they have a high turnover and are the most profitable.

-These are the best currency pairs for forex day trading, if you want to make the most profit it is best to trade only these four majors only.
+These are the best forex pairs for day trading, if you want to improve your make trading results it is best to trade only these four majors only - these are considered the most liquid pairs.

 The USD is the most traded currency in the forex market, followed by EUR, GBP, JPY and CHF, the daily turnover volume share taken by each of these 5 currencies in terms of percent is shown below: